-The Sustainability Council is a committee of the Company's officers and employees that reports to the Nominating and Corporate Governance Committee and includes senior executives, operational heads, and safety and health, compliance, and human resources professionals, led by the Company's Chief Executive Officer.
-The Sustainability Council collaborates and drives initiatives on all matters related to sustainability, including, but not limited to environmental protection, clean energy technology, social responsibility, employee, contractor and community engagement, health and safety, and community empowerment.
-Together with the Board of Directors, the Sustainability Council helps establish sustainability goals and integrate them into strategic and tactical business activities across the Company to contribute to risk management and long-term value for all stakeholders.
+The Company's ESG program and sustainability initiatives are overseen by its Sustainability Council, which was formed in September, 2020.
+The Sustainability Council is an internal committee that reports to the Nominating and Corporate Governance Committee and includes senior executives, operational heads, and safety and health, compliance, and human resources professionals, all led by the Company's Chief Executive Officer.
+The Sustainability Council collaborates and drives initiatives on all matters related to sustainability, as well as environmental, social and governance practices, including, but not limited to environmental protection, clean energy technology, social responsibility, stakeholder engagement, health and safety, and community empowerment.
+Together with the Nominating and Corporate Governance Committee, the Sustainability Council helps establish ESG and sustainability goals and integrate them into strategic and tactical business activities across the Company to contribute to risk management and long-term value for all stakeholders.